Gathoni-Njogu23/Gathoni-Njogu23/README.md

 # Hey, I am Maureen! 👋

-I'm a data scientist who loves both analytics and machine learning.
-I'm currently diving into exciting projects — especially building **chatbots** 🤖 and visualizing data to discover hidden insights 📊.
+I'm a data analyst who is currently learning how to find patterns and insights using excel,power bi and sql I'm currently diving into exciting projects — like the bank churn prediction,spinix sales and social media peformance tracker

 ## 🔧 Skills & Projects

 - 💼 First project: **Bank Churn Prediction**
 - 🧠 Love querying data with **MySQL**
-- 📈 Visualizing data using **Tableau**
+- 📈 Visualizing data using **power bi**
+- analysing and cleaning using python and excel

 ## 🎉 Fun Facts